themartiancompany/archiso/docs/README.profile.rst

   understood:

   - ``bootstrap``: Build a compressed file containing a minimal system to bootstrap from
+  - ``keys``: Build a "keys" ISO that is able to boot encrypted bootable ISO images.
   - ``iso``: Build a bootable ISO image (implicit default, if no ``buildmodes`` are set)
   - ``netboot``: Build artifacts required for netboot using iPXE
 * ``bootmodes``: A list of strings, that state the supported boot modes of the resulting image.
 Only the following are